Charan-Karthik/Charan-Karthik/README.md

 I am a back-end/full-stack software engineer interested in applying my skills to innovatively solve problems and create products/provide services that enhance others' lives.

 🌱 _**I'm currently working on**_
-* helping companies hire the best talent @ Paraform
+* building the future of hiring @ Paraform
-* Exploring new technologies, languages, and frameworks
+* exploring new technologies, languages, and frameworks
-* Maintaining and improving my technical skills through the development of personal projects and practicing data structures, algorithms, and system design concepts
+* maintaining and improving my technical skills through the development of personal projects and practicing data structures, algorithms, and system design concepts
-* Networking and collaborating with other developers
+* networking and collaborating with other developers

 ## _What's next?_